Mostafa-Elshiekh/Employees-Affairs/README.md

 # Employees Affairs
 ## Finally, i finished **object oriented programming course (OOP) by using C++ .**
-This project as  an application on the principles  which  i learned in this course , in short this project as **Employees Affairs** , which the Employees in this company They are divided into **two** types
+This project as  an application on the principles  which  i learned in this course , in short this project as **Employees Affairs** , which the Employees in this company They are divided into **two** types:
  * 1-Sellers
  * 2-Engineers

 each of them has its own specifications, both **attributes and methods**.

-## This is The principles  which i applied in the project
+## The principles  which i applied in the project 👀
 * 1- Constructor & Destructor.
 	 > To to initialize the attributes by default values and print  a Welcome message.
 *  2- The default Copy Constructor.